-Persons owning property together are entitled to only one credit for that property, so the credit may be shared between or among them.
-Persons owning property together are each entitled to a percentage of the credit equal to their ownership interests in the property.
-There is no limit on the number of parcels of taxable property for which a corporation or individual may apply.
+Persons owning property together were entitled to only one credit for that property, so the credit may be shared between or among them.
+Persons owning property together were each entitled to a percentage of the credit equal to their ownership interests in the property.
+There was no limit on the number of parcels of taxable property for which a corporation or individual could apply.

-A passthrough entity entitled to the commercial property income tax credit will allocate the amount of the credit to the partners, shareholders, or members in proportion to their respective interests in the passthrough entity.
+A passthrough entity entitled to the commercial property income tax credit was required to allocate the amount of the credit to the partners, shareholders, or members in proportion to their respective interests in the passthrough entity.